laine-sa/cluster_restart/README.md

 NOTE: If you receive “Error: Slot PENDING is not available”, please see appendix

-Step 2: Adjust your validator command-line arguments, temporarily for this restart to include:
+## Step 2: Adjust your validator command-line arguments, temporarily for this restart to include:
 (--known-validators aren’t needed if you have your own local snapshot and have set –no-genesis-fetch as your validator won’t be downloading anything, you can omit those arguments in this case)

---wait-for-supermajority PENDING \
+--wait-for-supermajority 246464040 \
 --no-snapshot-fetch \
 --no-genesis-fetch \
 --expected-bank-hash PENDING\